Artessay/GAN-LLM/README.md

 # GAN-LLM

-A web application that allows users to interact with Large Language Model with and without privacy protection.
+A web application that allows users to interact with Large Language Model and recognize the importance of privacy protection in large language model.
+You can experience the web frontend here: https://artessay.github.io/GAN-LLM/ .

 ## Features
 - User-friendly interface for making requests to the Large Language Model